nanobox-cc/docs/docs/index.md

 In order to get  API token access to the closed beta email us at contact@nanobox.cc or head over to the [main page](https://nanobox.cc) for more information.

+If you want to play around with the network and don't have any requirements for uptime/PoW, there's an excellent list of free to use Node APIs at [somenano.com](https://publicnodes.somenano.com/).

 ## Ready to start building?

 Head over to the API documentation introduction [here](/api-docs)